ServerlessOpsIO/serverlessops-workshops/01-up-and-running/02-build-new-service/README.md

 <summary><strong>Answer</strong></summary>
 <p>

 * Implement exponential back off in the function.
-However, you have only upt to 30s because API Gateway has a 30s timeout
+However, you have only upt to 30s because API Gateway has a 29s timeout
-* Make DynamoDB scale more agressively.
+* Make DynamoDB scale more aggressively.
 * Implement an SQS queue.

 </p>